Fifteen Truisms Learned in Life

 8. You Get What You Pay For.

 When I was young, I always thought that the cheapest goods were the best to buy.
 Over the years, however, I have learned that price and quality are related.
-If you want to have something that is really good, you have to pay more money for it.
+If you want to have something really good, you have to pay more money for it.

 9. Beggars Can't Be Choosers.